Newark Public Library: Special programs

-Truth, Racial Healing, and Transformation (TRHT) Campus Centers
+Truth, Racial Healing, and Transformation (TRHT) campus centers

-After being selected by the Association of American College & Universities (AAC&U) to partake in the implementation of a Truth, Racial Healing, and Transformation (TRHT) campus centers, Rutgers University-Newark partnered with the Newark Public Library to aid in the development of the program.
+After being selected by the Association of American College & Universities (AAC&U) to partake in the implementation of a Truth, Racial Healing, and Transformation (TRHT) campus centers, Rutgers University–Newark partnered with the library to aid in the development of the program.
 The AAC&U selected 10 universities to implement these programs and provided each a grant of $30,000.
 The goal is to bring to light the issues regarding racial inequality in diverse cities like Newark.
-Though selected in August 2017, the programs began on January 17, 2017, at the Newark Public Library and include events that addressed DACA and the Charlottesville Riots and used spoken word poetry and art as mediums.
+Though selected in August 2017, the programs began on January 17, 2017, at the library and include events that addressed DACA and the Charlottesville Riots and used spoken word poetry and art as mediums.

-Philip Roth Lectures
+Philip Roth lectures

-Since 2016, the Newark Library has hosted an annual Philip Roth Lecture.
+Since 2016, the library has hosted an annual Philip Roth Lecture.
 Speakers have included Zadie Smith, Robert Caro, Salman Rushdie, Sean Wilentz, Tracy K. Smith, Ayad Akhtar, Nikole Hannah-Jones, and Jelani Cobb.